oriolgual/reefpoints/source/posts/2015-09-04-define-functional-decoration.md

 Designers working in graphic, industrial, architectural, and user experience design have experienced many revolutions of overly decorative design followed by a great decorative purge.
 A most recent example of this is the explosion of “flat design” and aggression turned toward all things skeuomorphic.
 This was inevitable, and I welcome the sea change.

-However, in all of these industries, you will find naysayers of the purge remain.
-The way they explain their stance may not exemplify much thought on the issue: they “like” decoration, they find that it “adds life” to something that would otherwise be boring.
-It’s easy for us to dismiss the ideas as coming from people with little design pedigree, but their understanding of why they like decoration is hard for them to explain because they **feel** the function of it.
-And come on, we all know how hard it is to explain our feelings.

-I think if we’re able to open our hearts a little to unpopular beliefs, we’ll find that decoration does indeed have a role in design.
+However, I think if we’re able to open our hearts a little to unpopular ideas for a minute, we’ll find that decoration does indeed have a functional role in design.
 I think that role could be called Functional Decoration.
+Let me explain what I think Functional Decoration is by explaining what I think it can do.

-Good content paired with Functional Decoration can create a new context through which expectations shift, or distort our sense of "normal", and allow us to better understand something.
-Doing this also allows us to exemplify the experience of a thing (a process, an event, a product, a concept, a history) without having to explicitly detail it.
+Functional Decoration is decoration that assists in creating a new context through which expectations shift, or distort our sense of "normal", to allow us to amplify the messages within the content it surrounds.
+It can let us exemplify the experience of a thing better than purely representing it in the written word.
+It can be effective in emphasizing the tone of a process, providing a sense of the experience of an event, or perhaps even an expectation of the performance of a product.

-If you don’t believe in that, can you tell me if you felt real emotions when seeing Inside Out, Up, Spirited Away, or Princess Mononoke?
-If we stripped the “decorative” medium from these films we would have a very different experience.
-I think proponents for moderate use of decoration are experiencing something similar to trying to convince someone who refuses to watch anything but live action films that animated films can be a meaningful story, too.
+Can you tell me if you felt real emotions when seeing Inside Out, Up, Spirited Away, or Princess Mononoke?
+What if we stripped the “decorative” medium from these films?
+The answer is we would have a very different experience with the content.
+I think proponents for moderate use of decoration are experiencing something similar to attempting to get someone who refuses to watch anime to watch a single animated film.
+It's an uphill battle, but I digress.

-In this way, Functional Decoration extends the readers' imagination to help their mind do the dirty work of turning text into imagined expectations of an experience.
+I believe useful decoration, Functional Decoration, extends the readers' imagination to help their mind do the dirty work of turning text into imagined experiences or expectations.
 Done well, it can be much better than the content on its own.

-Examples of Functional Decoration:
+Here are a few examples of what I'd call Functional Decoration:
 * [XOXOs changing background pattern and use of overlay yellow on blue.](http://2015.xoxofest.com/) The absence of photography, the unabashed use of a basic but vibrant blue and yellow, and the dynamic overlaying shapes describe an inclusive nature of their event well: “you're with friends, it's ok to be you here”
 * [Super-Loopers "pixelated" visuals](http://superlooper.universlabs.co.uk/) pay homage to the environment that inspired the software but also act as a visual description of the sound you're hearing.
 * [Bloomberg’s "What is Code?"](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) by Paul Ford uses graphics and pattern as Functional Decoration in that they themselves are illustrations of the content.
 They facilitate a sometimes humorous and other times very awe-struck wonder of the origins of computing and its concentric cultures.

-At the end of the day, my goal with the concept of Functional Decoration is to do necessary repair from damages caused by scorched earth dismantling of decoration and to help myself and my team to make better use of decoration as a the communicative tool it can be.
+At the end of the day, my goal with the concept of Functional Decoration is to do necessary repair from damages caused by scorched earth dismantling of decoration (such as skueomorphism) and to help myself and my team to make better use of the communicative tool decoration can be.

+And I really just wish there was a better word for "decoration".